-In college I majored in English, beer and interior design.
-I was unanimously elected to paint the murals on our dorm walls.
-It was the high point of my college career.
-I was really in my element - facing a bare, concrete dorm wall, one brush in my hand, one in my teeth, balancing on a ladder, and paint all over my clothes, my sandals, the floor, my face, my roommate's face (don't ask).
+In college I majored in English, staying out late, and interior design.
+I was the mural painter of our dorm - the high point of my college career.
+There was nothing better than facing a bare, concrete dorm wall, one brush in my hand, one in my teeth, balancing on a ladder, with paint all over my clothes, my sandals, the floor, my face, my roommate's face (don't ask).

 Anyway, I hope you enjoy my paintings and cards.
 And please check my website regularly.
 I will be adding new items often.